nes-lab/shepherd/docs/user/getting_started.rst

   * for recording: harvesting transducer, e.g. solar capelet and solar cell
   * for emulation: target capelet

 In addition, you'll need at least one SD-card with at least 4GB capacity.
+To setup linux and control the nodes a linux host-machine is recommended, but the terminal in macOS or WSL for Windows should work as well.

 For the cape and capelets take a look at the `hardware design files <https://github.com/orgua/shepherd/tree/master/hardware>`_.
 Shepherd version 2 hardware is currently under development, see the separate `repository <https://github.com/orgua/shepherd_v2_planning/tree/master/PCBs>`_.